top of page

 Like in my multi sensory storytelling, it touches on the idea of fragmented identity and finding understanding in unexpected places.
 The question “What do I look like in your eyes?” mirrors the way I aim to challenge and rethink the stories we tell about ourselves and others, pushing beyond the surface.

 The broken mirror element is a powerful visual metaphor that I was particularly drawn to.
 It represents fractured identity or the fragmentation that occurs when self-image is distorted, either by external or internal struggles.
-The act of the person touching the mirror adds a layer of interaction, as if trying to understand the shattered version of themselves.
+The act of the person touching the mirror adds a layer of interaction, as if trying to understand the disassociation between themselves and reality.
+As Lawrenz (2021) explains, dissociation being the fracturing of the personality into different parts such as:

 I chose the alien figure holding the human to represent time and space between worlds and the interconnectedness each has to the whole.